Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 - Each function should comply with structure as shown above, keep comments as in example.

 General rules for Page/Component Objects:
-- Parametrise as much as possible within reason, hardcoding information is not advisable.
+- Parametrize as much as possible within reason, hard coding information is not advisable.
 - If selector relies on some data that could change, consider creating a function that will return desired object
 example:
 ```java